ttmaciag/roche_assessment_august/README.md

 1. Install Docker and make sure the Docker daemon is running.
 2. In the ROOT of this repo run: `$ docker build -t titanic`.
-3. Now you can either run `$ docker run titanic` to automatically train and test the three models or execute `docker run -it --entrypoint /bin/bash titanic` to enter the container via bash.
+3. Now you can either run `$ docker run titanic` to automatically train and test the three models or execute `$ docker run -it --entrypoint /bin/bash titanic` to enter the container via bash.
-4. To exit the container execute `exit`.
+4. To exit the container execute `$ exit`.

 <br/>

 ## Unit-tests
-Run basic unit-tests with `pytest /src/tests`. (keep in mind that test_model.py is not stored in the repo due to its size)
+Run basic unit-tests with `$ pytest /src/tests`. (keep in mind that test_model.py is not stored in the repo due to its size)

 <br/>

+## API
+Simulate a basic web API request:
+1. Start the server: `$ python api/app.py`
+2. Call the server in a new terminal instance: `$ python api/request.py`
+3. You should recieve a list with binary classifications made by the model.

 ----------------